Madoff employees were puppets of 'grand master,' defense says

 On Wednesday, prosecutors appealed to the jurors’ common sense, saying Madoff could not possibly have pulled off his scheme, valued as high as $65 billion, without help.

-But Madoff’s employees were spellbound by “the all-knowing, grand master of Wall Street,” said Andrew Frisch, a lawyer for former Madoff operations director Daniel Bonventre.
+Frisch, the first defense lawyer to make an opening statement on Thursday, said Madoff’s employees were spellbound by “the all-knowing, grand master of Wall Street.”

-Lawyers also described a purposely siloed firm that shielded the fraud from most employees.

-Madoff discouraged workers on the 17th and 18th floors of his offices in Manhattan’s so-called Lipstick Building, where legitimate business was conducted, from mingling with employees on the 19th floor, where Madoff executed the scheme, Breslin said.
+Frisch said the part of Madoff’s business that conducted the fraud, called investment advisory, was walled off from the broker-dealer business in which he said Bonventre worked, where actual trades were made.

+Only Madoff and his long-time deputy, Frank DiPascali, were in on the scam, said Frisch, who repeatedly impugned regulators for missing signs of the fraud.

-Each lawyer spent time attacking Madoff’s long-time deputy, Frank DiPascali, who pleaded guilty and is expected to be a government witness, as a chronic liar.
+DiPascali, who pleaded guilty, is expected to be a major government witness.

-The government built its case on a “corroded foundation,” said Larry Krantz, a lawyer for computer programmer George Perez.
-“Their case is only as good as their witnesses,” he said.

-The lawyers said their clients’ behavior did not support the prosecution’s portrayal of them as criminals.
+“DiPascali and Madoff told the pathological lies to regulators,” said Frisch.
+“DiPascali and Madoff told the pathological lies to the same federal government prosecutors in this case.”

+Roland Riopelle, a lawyer for Annette Bongiorno, also said his client had no knowledge of fraud or intent to commit fraud.

+“The government simply cannot prove that she knew there was a fraud and that she intended to hurt anyone,” Riopelle said.

+Bongiorno has no experience with the securities industry or its regulations, Riopelle said.
+She never controlled which securities would be bought, instead entering trades into account statements at Madoff’s behest.

-Riopelle also contrasted Bongiorno, who kept records and stayed at the firm immediately after its implosion, with DiPascali and others who pleaded guilty and destroyed or stole documents.
+Riopelle also contrasted Bongiorno, who kept records and stayed at the firm immediately after its implosion, with DiPascali and others who have pleaded guilty, who Rioppelle said destroyed or stole documents.

 “That was their reaction,” Riopelle said.
 “Not to keep everything in a filing cabinet.”

-Bongiorno had no experience with the securities industry or its regulations, Riopelle said.
-She never controlled which securities would be bought, and only entered trades into account statements at Madoff’s behest.
+Opening statements by lawyers for the other employees continued on Thursday.
+They are former portfolio manager Joann Crupi and computer programmers Jerome O‘Hara and George Perez.

-The jurors generally appeared engaged, except for three who dozed on Thursday morning, an ominous portent for a trial expected to tackle complex subjects over five months.
+The 12 jurors and eight alternate jurors generally appeared engaged, except for three, who dozed on Thursday morning, an ominous portent for a trial expected to tackle complex subjects over five months.

-U.S. District Judge Laura Taylor Swain assured a juror whose daughter is marrying in March that she would “be walking your daughter down the aisle.”
+U.S. District Judge Laura Taylor Swain assured a juror whose daughter is marrying in March that she “will be walking your daughter down the aisle.”

 The case is USA v.
 O‘Hara et al, U.S. District Court, Southern District of New York, No. 10-cr-0228.